GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-tabs-manager/index.md

 ## Continue exploring

-You finished creating three extensions that have helped kick-off your extension development journey.
+You completed three extensions that kicked-off your extension development journey.
 We hope you continue using these extensions to improve your experience as you learn more advanced Chrome extension concepts.